tonyriverms/DoNetExtensions/README.md

 ### 4. Convenient IndexOf

-Adds extension methods that dummpy the _Array.IndexOf_ static methods.
+Adds extension methods that dummpy the _Array.IndexOf_ and static _Array.IndexOf_ methods.
 Also adds support for searches of subarrays.

 ```c#
 var arr = new [] {1, 2, 3, 4};